-In Year A, the Revised Common Lectionary skips Matthew 12 entirely, then takes a three week journey through Matthew 13.
+In Year A, the Revised Common Lectionary skips Matthew 12 entirely, then takes a three week journey through Matthew 13, starting here with Matthew 13:1-9, 18-23.

-This Sunday is the first of those three, giving us Matthew 13:1-9 18-23.
-It’s one of my favorite parables: The parable of the sower.
+It’s one of my favorite parables: Matthew 13:1-9, 18-23 is the parable of the sower.
 Or the parable of the soils.
 You decide.

 Matthew 13:1-9 18-23